Navigation and structure

 Routes into information

-- Hub pages are top-level – they are signposts to information and need to be kept short.
+- Hub pages are top-level – these signpost to information and need to be kept short.

 Users will find a site easier to navigate if there is consistency in navigation and structure.
 If they can predict what will happen when they click on a link, they are reassured and don't feel the need to work hard to use the site.